 - File > Right Click > Properties > Security > Advanced > Permissions > Add

 - Click on Select Principal > Search and Add your username.

 - Now make sure you have Full Control.

-If you want even more granular control, you may choose the advanced settings in the same window.
-It gives you the option for options like Take Ownership, Change Permissions, Create Files / Data, etc.
+You may choose the advanced settings in the same window if you want even more granular control.
+It gives you options like Take Ownership, Change Permissions, Create Files / Data, etc.

 How to check Effective Access for Any user for a file or Folder

-Using the same steps, you can also limit any other user to view the file.
-In case you still have questions, asks in the comments.
+You can limit any other user viewing the file using the same steps.
+In case you still have questions, ask in the comments.